Saturday, December 29, 2012

 Today is World Water Day.
 There are people all over the world who work much harder than I ever have to provide enough water and food for their families.
 In fact, nearly 800 million people lack access to clean drinking water.
 Here are some suggested actions from the U.N. for those wanting to help protect the world's water supply:

 There are 7 billion people to feed on the planet today and another 2 billion are expected to join by 2050.
 Statistics say that each of us drinks from 2 to 4 litres of water every day, however most of the water we ‘drink’ is embedded in the food we eat: producing 1 kilo of beef for example consumes 15,000 litres of water while 1 kilo of wheat ’drinks up’ 1,500 litres.
+When a billion people in the world already live in chronic hunger and water resources are under pressure we cannot pretend the problem is ‘elsewhere’.
+Coping with population growth and ensuring access to nutritious food to everyone call for a series of actions we can all help with: |

 What is not mentioned in these actions is the tremendous amount of water needed to produce and refine fuel used to transport food, goods, etc. I recommend supporting your local economy as another action to help protect the world's water resource.